Jacob-M-Smith/cmacs/README.md

 - multiple windows

 ## Notes
-- A minute amount of memory is never freed by ncurses.
+- A minute amount of memory is never freed by ncurses' initscr function.
+- Valgrind has some errors for conditional jumps based on uninitialized values which are false flags.